jirsh/free-for-chat/README.md

 docker-compose up -d db
 ```

-to run a local postgresql server which comes preconfigured in the `.env.example` file
+for running a local postgresql server which comes preconfigured in the `.env.example` file

 ## Production

-For production please configure the .env file accordingly and then run:
+For production please configure the `.env` file accordingly and then run:

 ```bash
 docker-compose -f docker-compose-prod.yml up -d